 Susan Weaver is the Museum Director.
-Melissa Waggle is Giftshop Manager.
-Melissa selects inventory and helps coordinate Museum events.
-The Museum's newest hire, Aaron Swickward, works in the academic end of the organization, which includes archives and research.
+Barrie Acher is the artist-in-residence and teaches all clay classes.
+Jennifer Barrett and Melissa Waggle work the gift shop and other departments of MoC.
 Meredith Aracich "fills-in" on an as needed basis in any capacity.
 Vince Waggle oversees the maintenance of the building and grounds.
 The Director is the only full-time employee so all workers are cross-trained.

 Museum of Ceramics Foundation